citlaligm/Advance-Lane-Detection/writeup.md

 ####1.
 Does the pipeline established with the test images work to process the video?

-The code used for the final pipeline can be found on the IPython notebook called `LaneDetection`, this notebook will contain all the function described on point above but with out the images demostrations.
+The code used for the final pipeline can be found on the IPython notebook called `LaneDetection`, this notebook will contain all the function described above but without the images demostrations.

-Aditionally contains the code for the Line class that was implemented to keep track of the lanes in each frame.
+Aditionally contains the code for the Line class that was implemented to keep track of the lanes in each frame as well as other helper functions.

 Here's a [link to my video result](https://youtu.be/Vn8J9WvfpgY)